mnuryyev/handson/src/content/wiki/en/linux/04_users_groups.md

+---
-# Users and Groups (sudo, /etc/passwd, /etc/shadow)
+title: "Users and Groups (sudo, /etc/passwd, /etc/shadow)"
+date: "2026-03-30"
+---

 Linux is a multi-user system.
 Every process, file, and resource belongs to a specific user and group.
-Understanding this model is the foundation of system administration and security.

 ---